interagent/prmd/README.md

 ## Introduction

-[JSON-Schema](http://json-schema.org/) provides a great way to describe an API. prmd provides tools for bootstrapping a description like this, verifying its completeness, and generating documentation from the specification.
+[JSON Schema](http://json-schema.org/) provides a great way to describe an API. prmd provides tools for bootstrapping a description like this, verifying its completeness, and generating documentation from the specification.